sharky76/zwave-automation-engine/README.md

 Provides easy to use CLI for creation of scenes and managing Z-WAVE network and devices

 Look at Makefile to find out how to build this.
-Requires JSON-C and some others more well known libraries
+Requires JSON-C and some other more well known libraries